jojozhuang/jojozhuang.github.io/_posts/2016-09-12-use-mysql-container-for-jsp-application.md

 ![MIME Type](/public/pics/2016-09-12/addresource.png)
 In eclipse project, a new server folder for tomcat is added.
 ![MIME Type](/public/pics/2016-09-12/servers.png)
+Set Targeted Runtimes.
 Right click on the GameStore Project->Properties->Targeted Runtimes, check Tomcat 9.0.
 ![MIME Type](/public/pics/2016-09-12/targetedruntimes.png)
 Now, we can use 'Run on Server' to start our JSP Application.
 ![MIME Type](/public/pics/2016-09-12/runonserver.png)
-There will be browser opened in eclipse to show our jsp website.
+There will be a browser opened in eclipse, which shows our Game Store website.
 Or you can directly access http://localhost:8080/GameStoreMysql/ in browser.
 ![MIME Type](/public/pics/2016-09-12/launched.png)

 ## 2. Setup Mysql Container